gravitational/teleport/docs/3.1/ssh-sso.md

 ## Multiple SSO Providers

-Teleport can also support multiple connectors, i.e. a Teleport administrator can define and create multiple connector resources using `tctl create` as shown above.
+Teleport can also support multiple connectors, i.e. a Teleport administrator can define and create multiple connector resoruces using `tctl create` as shown above.

 To see all configured connectors, execute this on the auth server: